JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar_drop_down.md

 #### Control

-Open the drop-down menu on clicking anywhere on a drop-down list.
+Open the drop-down menu when clicking anywhere on a drop-down list.
 Open the menu down by default.
 If there is not enough space, open the menu up.

 Select the first option when the menu opens.